IEE-TUGraz/GridTool/README.md

 <p align="center">
   <img src="Figures/APG_Netzkarte.png" alt="APG_Netzkarte]" width="40%" />
-  &nbsp;&nbsp;&nbsp;&nbsp;
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   <img src="Figures/Final_Results_Map.png" alt="GridTool_Final_Results_Map]" width="40%" /></br>
   <b>Figure 3.</b> Official grid map from the Austrian transmission operator APG (l.s) and final results from the GridTool displayed on a map (r.s).
 </p>

+## Use Cases
+The GridTool has been already used for research in different papers and projects.
+Some examples are listed below.

+### Project START2030
+The publicly funded [START2030](https://start2030.wifo.ac.at/) aims at providing comprehensive analyses of the economic incidence and social impacts of a transition to a 100% renewable electricity system by 2030 as determined by Austria's Renewable-Energy-Act (EAG).
+For this the the techno-economic simulation model ATLANTIS [[2]](https://github.com/IEE-TUGraz/GridTool#references) and the macroeconomic model DYNK [[3]](https://github.com/IEE-TUGraz/GridTool#references) are linked.
+For this project Austria's electricity grid in ATLANTIS was expanded to include the 110 kV network.
+As there is no public information about the distribution grid available from the Austrian DSOs, the GridTool was utilized to use the data from OpenStreetMap.

+<a href="http://example.com/" target="_blank">Hello, world!</a>

-# References
+## References
-[1] R. Gaugl, S. Wogrin, U. Bachhiesl, L. Frauenlob (2022), *"GridTool: A Heuristic Tool to Convert and Simplify Open-Source Grid Data for Use in Energy System Models,"* Paper submitted for publication.
+[1] R. Gaugl, S. Wogrin, U. Bachhiesl, L. Frauenlob, (2022). *"GridTool: A Heuristic Tool to Convert and Simplify Open-Source Grid Data for Use in Energy System Models,"* Paper submitted for publication.

+[2] H. Stigler, U. Bachhiesl, G. Nischler, G. Feichtinger, (2016). *"ATLANTIS: techno-economic model of the European electricity sector,"* Central European Journal of Operations Research, <i>24</i>(4), 965–988. [https://doi.org/10.1007/s10100-015-0413-8](https://doi.org/10.1007/s10100-015-0413-8)